shazam37/Company-chatbot/README.md

 # Company Chatbot

 ## Introduction
 This project is a Flask-based chatbot application that provides detailed company information upon request and can handle file uploads (PDF and DOCX) for processing text content.
+Its logic is built using the integration of OpenAI API and Langchain.
+You can give the context of the company using a dictionary in the **agents.py** file so that the chatbot responses based on the companies info.

 ## Setup Instructions